mozilla/gecko-dev/toolkit/components/telemetry/docs/data/anonymous-ping.rst

     This ping is no longer sent by Firefox or Fennec.

-This ping is only for product survey purpose and will not track/associate client ID or profile group ID.
+This ping is only for product survey purpose and will not track/associate client ID.
 It's used to evaluate custom tab usage and see which app is using our custom tab.

 Submission interval & triggers